munozarturo/wreqs/README.md

 from wreqs import wreq
 import requests

-def check_retry(response):
+def check_retry(response: requests.Response) -> bool:
     return response.status_code >= 500

 req = requests.Request("GET", "https://api.example.com/data")
 with wreq(req, max_retries=3, check_retry=check_retry) as response:
-    if response.status_code == 200:
-        print("Success:", response.json())
-    else:
-        print("Failed after retries.
-Status code:", response.status_code)
+    print(response.json())
 ```

 This example will retry the request up to 3 times if it receives a 5xx status code.
+If all requests fail it will throw a `RequestRetryError` see [Error Handling](#error-handling) for more information on errors.

 For more advanced usage and configuration options, please refer to the subsequent sections of this documentation.

 ## Advanced Usage

 The `wreqs` module offers several advanced features to handle complex scenarios and improve your HTTP request workflow.
-This section covers some of these advanced use cases.

 ### Making Multiple Requests with the Same Session